Trusted WordPress tutorials, when you need them most.

 Idle users pose a security risk to your WordPress website.
 If someone on your team leaves their laptop unattended at a coffee shop or library, then a stranger may be able to see sensitive information, change their password, or even publish or delete some posts.

-Inactive users also leave your website more vulnerable to hackers.
+Inactive WordPress users also leave your website more vulnerable to hackers.
 They may be able to run scripts and take over the user’s account.

 That’s why it’s a good security practice to automatically log out users who have become inactive and hide the content on their screen.

-The first thing you need to do is install and activate the Inactive Logout plugin.
+For this method, the first thing you need to do is install and activate the Inactive Logout plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, simply go to Settings » Inactive Logout page to configure the plugin.